-Each IP will vary according to the nature of the disability, the kind of adjustments required, the programme being followed and individual.
-It s very important that information is handled carefully and adjustments put in place, wherever possible, with discretion and sensitivity.
+Each IP will vary according to the nature of the disability, the kind of adjustments required, the programme being followed and individual preference.
+It is very important that information is handled carefully and adjustments put in place with discretion and sensitivity.